-The “Free Space” is dedicated to movement, play, and physically oriented workshops.
-A raised platform that can be used as a stage enables pupils to become performers or audience members.
-A large mirror, which changes the optics of the room but can also be hidden by a curtain, allows for a performative approach to topics relevant to the architecture of the Bode-Museum and objects in its collection.
+The “Free Space” was dedicated to movement, play, and physically oriented workshops.
+A raised platform that could be used as a stage enabled students to become performers or audience members.
+A large mirror, which changed the optics of the room but could also be hidden by a curtain, allowed for a performative approach to topics relevant to the architecture of the Bode-Museum and objects in its collection.

 Rooms III and IV (249 and 250)

 The flexible furnishing modules of “Platform”– cubes, table-tops, displays, foam blocks and mats – could be adapted to various working situations.
 In addition to being used for research, presentations and discussions, the large array of seating elements were also employed to test alternative exhibition practices, since the elements were easily turned into pedestals or display cases.

 Concept and realisation of the spaces: raumlabor berlin

 thinking the MUSEUM, making the MUSEUM, experimenting with the MUSEUM